 - Reed diffuser sticks.
 Any color will work!

-- ¼ to ⅓ cup (depending on the size of your container) of a very light carrier oil (ex: sweet almond oil or fractionated coconut oil)
+- ¼ to ⅓ cup (depending on the size of your container) of a very light carrier oil (ex: sweet almond oil or other carrier oil)

 - Essential Oil(s), 20 – 40 drops (view combinations below for scent ideas, we love these organic, sustainable essential oils)